How To Propagate Coral Bells?

 But seed multiplication can still produce very interesting results.
 All varieties of heuchera have been obtained by sowing seeds and selecting interesting specimens.

-If you have several varieties growing in your garden, insects can cross-pollinate them.
+If several varieties are growing in your garden, insects can cross-pollinate them.
 As a result, you can get unique new plants.

 To do this, cut off the inflorescences when the flowers have faded.
 Place them in a plastic box or tray without a lid.
 Let them dry out until next spring.